What does “ethically sourced” mean?

 What is your roasting schedule?

-We roast and ship twice a week on Monday and Thursday.
+We roast and ship every weekday.
 Orders placed will be roasted and shipped on the next roast day.
 All of our coffee is roasted to order, we keep no roasted coffee in stock.

 What happens if I order 2 or more bags per month?